builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

-The Customer class will initially represent customer who wish to dine in our restaurant.
+- The Customer class will initially represent customers who wish to dine in our restaurant.

 #### Public setters allow for anything and everything